camsoupa/needle-flow/README.md

 ## IMPORT needle-flow ECLIPSE PROJECT INTO YOUR ECLIPSE WORKSPACE

 - In eclipse, choose File -> Import -> General -> Existing Project Into Workspace
-- Navigate to needle-flow directory
+- Browse to and select needle-flow directory and select OK.
+- You should then see a needle-flow project in the "Projects" list.
 - Do NOT select "Copy into Workspace".
 It should be left in the needle-flow directory.

 ## CHECK FOLDER STRUCTURE